 Scarlett Crawford, (She/Her b.1982, UK)

 Having completed her Masters in Global Cultural and Creative Industries at the School of Oriental and African studies, she is passionate about working towards equality in the creative industries and beyond.
 Her photographic, drawn and audio work examines the semiotics of race and class by creating work that portrays narratives of the under represented whilst interrogating power structures.

-In her role as educator she has worked in Brixton with long term collaborators Photofusion Gallery since 2011, with the long term unemployed, male and female young offenders and girls affected by gender violence.
+In her role as educator she worked with Photofusion Gallery in Brixton with the long term unemployed, male and female young offenders and girls affected by gender violence.
 She has also facilitated for organisations such as the Dulwich Picture Gallery and AfroPunk and given talks for the London Arts Fair, the National Photography Symposium and BBC Radio 4.